 Normal Function

-The ENPP1 gene provides instructions for making a protein called ectonucleotide pyrophosphatase/phosphodiesterase 1 (ENPP1).
-The ENPP1 protein helps break down a molecule called adenosine triphosphate (ATP), specifically when it is found outside the cell (extracellular).
+The ENPP1 gene provides instructions for making a protein that helps break down a molecule called adenosine triphosphate (ATP).
+Specifically, the ENPP1 protein breaks down ATP that is found outside of cells (extracellular).
 Extracellular ATP is quickly broken down into other molecules called adenosine monophosphate (AMP) and pyrophosphate.
-Pyrophosphate is important in preventing the accumulation of abnormal deposits of calcium (calcification) and other minerals (mineralization) in the body.
+Pyrophosphate is important for preventing the accumulation of abnormal deposits of calcium (calcification) and other minerals (mineralization) in the body.

 Health Conditions Related to Genetic Changes